 Tourists can stay overnight in Jinli Street.
-All hotels there are built in Qing Dynasty (1644-1912 AD) style, which offers a special experience.
+All hotels there is built-in Qing Dynasty (1644-1912 AD) style, which offers a special experience.
 But you should remember that the price for these hotels is higher than for normal hotels.
 So if you a lower price, you can stay near rather than on Jinli Street.

 How to Get There